EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-24-git-absolute-beginners.md

 git remote add origin git@github.com:EllieTheYeen/ellietheyeen.github.io.git
 ```

-If you clone a repository you do not need to set the remote as it will be aleady set.
+If you clone a repository you do not need to set the remote as it will be already set.

 ## Basic usage
 Generally there are a few main commands you tend to use in normal usage of git that is `git add`, `git commit`, `git push`, `git init`, `git clone`, `git status`, `git diff` and `git pull`